 Students encountering Shakespeare for the first time need to read critical play passages many times to really understand them, but students may be reluctant to spend a significant period of time concentrating on a single passage.
 Making a robotic diorama can motivate students to analyze a passage more completely.
 At Springdale Junior/Senior High, English teachers Heather Harapko and Dayna Hrin worked with Gifted Support Coordinator Sue Mellon to enable all 80 eighth grade students to create robotic dioramas representing excerpts from Romeo and Juliet.
 Each group used art and robotic elements to show symbolically the important points of the passage; students also recorded audio files of their assigned passages.
 Many of these students had previous experience using the Hummingbird kit, which enabled them to build and program more complex dioramas within the eight 45-minute class sessions devoted to this project.

-This project was designed for students who already had experience using the Hummingbird robotics kit and the CREATE Lab Visual Programmer.
+This project was designed for students who already had experience using the Hummingbird robotics kit.
 If this is not the case for your students, you will need to add some basic instruction about how to use the Hummingbird components.

 - Prior to beginning this project, choose a number of selections from Romeo and Juliet (or another play by Shakespeare).
 Choose passages that you want students to analyze thoroughly.

 - Explain the project to students.
 Each group will analyze a passage from Romeo and Juliet and construct a robotic diorama to depict this passage.
 Provide a copy of the grading rubric to students.

 - The robotic diorama should include a recording of the assigned passage.

 - The diorama should use symbolism and art to represent important aspects of the assigned passage.